kernelci/kernelci-core/doc/examples.rst

 Upload each single test schema
 ******************************

-In this example each test schema - test suite and test case - will be uploaded one at the time and the results of each API request will be used to create the next data to be sent.
+In this example each test schema - test group and test case - will be uploaded one at the time and the results of each API request will be used to create the next data to be sent.

 Notes:

-* The test suite data sent does not contain any test cases: in this case the response status code will be 201.
+* The test group data sent does not contain any test cases: in this case the response status code will be 201.

 .. literalinclude:: examples/single-tests-registration.py
     :language: python

-Upload test suite and all test case embedded
+Upload test group and all test case embedded
 ********************************************

-In this example, the test suite data sent contains all the case data.
+In this example, the test group data sent contains all the case data.

 Notes:

-* The test suite data contains all the necessary data: in this case the response status code will be 202 (the test cases will be imported asynchronously).
+* The test group data contains all the necessary data: in this case the response status code will be 202 (the test cases will be imported asynchronously).
-* Test tests case do not need the mandatory ``test_suite_id`` key: it will be automatically added when being imported.
+* Test tests case do not need the mandatory ``test_group_id`` key: it will be automatically added when being imported.

 .. literalinclude:: examples/import-tests-all-embedded.py
     :language: python